brianmcmichael/JavaMath/README.md

 JavaMath
 ========

-A collection of static mathematical and physics functions in Java.
+I am creating a collection of static mathematical and physics functions in Java.